apache/mina-sshd/docs/client-setup.md

 ## Running a command or opening a shell

 When running a command or opening a shell, there is an extra concern regarding the PTY configuration and/or the reported environment variables.
-By default, unless specific instructions are provided the code uses some internal defaults - which however, might not be adequate for the specific client/server.
+By default, unless specific instructions are provided, the code uses some internal defaults - which however, might not be adequate for the specific client/server.

 ```java